 Over the years Michael Harding has brought us exceptionally beautiful pigments across a broad spectrum of colours.
 Manufacturing oil colour since 1982, each colour is handmade in the UK.
-He uses only the finest pigments, from Afghan Lapis Lazuli to real Chinese Vermilion, and is a celebrated favourite of artists worldwide, including David Hockney, Howard Hodgkin and Chris Ofili.
+He uses only the finest pigments, from Afghan Lapis Lazuli to real Chinese Vermilion, and is a celebrated favourite of artists worldwide, including David Hockney, Howard Hodgkin and Chris Ofili to name a few.

 Technical Specification of Michael Harding Pyrrole Red: